 Nov.- Feb.: Mon.-Fri.
 8 am-5 pm

 Visitors can picnic overlooking the woods and one of the highest waterfalls east of the mountains.
-For those interested in walking, jogging or bicycling, the park serves as a trailhead for the Cape Fear River Trail, and will feature new, dedicated mountain biking trails opening in spring/summer 2016.
-Well behaved, leashed pets are welcome on the trails as long you clean up after them.
+For those interested in walking or jogging, the park has its own set of unpaved trails, and also serves as a trailhead for the paved CFRT.
+The CFRT now has dedicated mountain biking trails, accessed near the Rivercliff subdivision at the bottom of Eastwood Avenue.
+Well behaved, leashed pets are welcome on trails as long you clean up after them.

 Clark Park Nature Center offers programming for educators, groups, individuals and families.
 Programs meet at the Nature Center unless otherwise noted.
 You must pre-register for all programs.
-Register early; space is limited in most classes.
-If enrollment is low, the class will be cancelled.
+Register early; space is limited in most programs.
+If enrollment is low, programs are canceled.

 Contact the park office at 910-433-1579 if you would like to receive a copy of our monthly newsletter with updated program information or follow us on Facebook at www.facebook.com/fcprnature.